pelevesque/MIDI-Make/README.md

 ### Parameters

-Parameters can be set on instantiation, or afterwards.
+Parameters can be set on instantiation, or anytime afterwards.

 #### format